4302 Bayside Village Drive #102

 Amenities

 This large 2 Bedroom /2 bath Condo has plenty of unique features such as its conveniently located next to the beautiful BeachWalk Boardwalk with a view of the mangroves.
-There is one assigned parking space, additional covered parking is also available for $50/month.
+There is one reserved covered space and an additional assigned parking space.
 It has beautiful tile floors, newer light fixtures and blinds, fresh paint, screened deck, large walk in closets, and washing machine, and dryer.
+New carpet is being installed and it will be available for an April 1st move!
 Must See-will go fast!
+Pics of actual unit are pending...

 From 275 Travel North on Memorial Hwy (60).
 Merge towards Veterans Expressway (589).
 Make an immediate exit on Independence Parkway.
 Turn Left on Memorial Hwy.
 Left on Bay Pointe Drive.
 Travel 1/2 Mile, Community on Left